arunbalajeev/query-video-summary/README.md

 ## Query-adaptive Video Summarization via Quality-aware Relevance Estimation

-Code for the paper:
+This project allows to create query-specific thumbnails and summaries.
+I.e. the results are adapted to a user-specified text query through the use of an textual-visual embedding.

+For more information, see our paper:

-"Query-adaptive Video Summarization via Quality-aware Relevance Estimation"- ACM Multimedia 2017 Arun Balajee Vasudevan\*, Michael Gygli\*, Anna Volokitin, Luc Van Gool(\* denotes equal contribution)
+"Query-adaptive Video Summarization via Quality-aware Relevance Estimation" - ACM Multimedia 2017 Arun Balajee Vasudevan\*, Michael Gygli\*, Anna Volokitin, Luc Van Gool (\* denotes equal contribution)
 CVLab, ETH Zurich

 ### Installation